 Francis William Rummens 1811 – 1893 Relationship with the Hatfield and St Albans Railway Company: Submitted tenders of £52,000 for a double line and £47,000 for a single line, to the Board meeting of 22nd April 1863.
 A further tender was requested, as per the...read more

 Alexander Forbes 1834 – 1880 Relationship with the Hatfield and St Albans Railway Company: Alexander Phorbes was appointed Secretary at the second Board meeting, on 17th April 1863.
-Life Highlights: Born on 31st October 1834 at Artillery Barracks, Woolwich,...read more
+Life Highlights: Born on 31st October 1834 at Artillery Barracks, Woolwich, Kent, of...read more

 Major Charles Lomax 1850 – 1916 Relationship with the Hatfield and St Albans Railway Company: M.C.
 Lomax was appointed Secretary at the Board meeting of 29th July 1880, in place of the late Alexander Forbes, whom he had assisted.
 He signed newspaper notices as Major...read more